 Global corn production

-The overall quantity of corn produced worldwide is predicted to hit 1.17 billion metric tons in 2023.
+Although initially predicted to hit 1.17 billion metric tons in 2023, slightly less corn was actually produced globally – 1.15 billion.
+However, the International Grains Council (IGC) has predicted that global corn production will rise significantly to a historic 1.233 billion metric tons in the 2024–2025 marketing year.
 Market growth is anticipated to be fueled by factors such as the growing population, a rising demand for animal fodder and industrial use, and increasing corn starch use.

 Today, due to rising corn output and improved technology advances which help to increase corn yields, Northern and Southern America, and Asia Pacific are two well-established producers accounting for a sizable proportion of the worldwide corn market.